NamelessOne91/CLI-tools/README.md

 ## GoGet

 Executes a GET request and downloads the results in a file, logging progress - at a configurable interval - in the meanwhile.

+## GoSum

+Computes the MD5 checksum of a file.